Hajira-27/trader-behavior-market-sentiment/README.md

-# trader-behavior-market-sentiment
-Analysis of trader performance vs Bitcoin market sentiment Trader Behavior vs Market Sentiment Analysis

-Project Overview
-This project studies the relationship between trader performance and Bitcoin market sentiment using historical trading data from Hyperliquid along with the Bitcoin Fear & Greed Index.
-The main objective is to understand how market sentiment affects trader behavior and to derive practical trading strategies based on these observations.

-Datasets Used
-Historical Trader Data (Hyperliquid)
-This dataset contains transaction-level trading information such as execution price, trade size, trade side, and closed profit or loss.

-Bitcoin Fear & Greed Index
-This dataset provides daily Bitcoin market sentiment classifications such as Fear, Extreme Fear, and Greed.

-Methodology
-Data cleaning and preprocessing were carried out to handle timestamp conversion, missing values, and data type inconsistencies.
-Feature engineering was then performed to create daily-level performance metrics such as total profit and loss, trading volume, win rate, and trade count.
-The trader data was aggregated on a daily basis and merged with the market sentiment data.
-Exploratory Data Analysis (EDA) was conducted to identify patterns in trader behavior across different sentiment conditions.
-Based on these insights, actionable trading strategy recommendations were developed.

-Key Insights
-Trading activity and volume increase significantly during Greed market conditions.
-Profitability during Greed phases is more volatile, indicating higher risk exposure.
-Win rates tend to be higher during Fear and Extreme Fear periods.
-Market sentiment has a stronger influence on trader behavior than on direct profitability.

-Outputs
-All visualizations generated during the analysis are stored in the outputs folder.
-These include charts showing profit and loss, trading volume, win rate, and trade count across different market sentiment conditions.

-How to Run the Project
-Open the notebook_1.ipynb file in Google Colab.
-Upload the CSV files from the csv_files folder.
-Run all cells in sequence.
-Review the generated visualizations and insights.

-Conclusion
-The analysis demonstrates the importance of sentiment-aware risk management.
-Traders who adapt their trading behavior based on prevailing market sentiment may achieve more consistent performance across different market conditions.

-Future Work
-Future improvements could include incorporating time-series models, lagged sentiment features, and risk-adjusted performance metrics to further enhance analytical depth and predictive capabilities.
+# Trader Behavior vs Market Sentiment Analysis

+## Project Overview
+This project analyzes the relationship between trader performance and Bitcoin market sentiment using historical trading data from Hyperliquid and the Bitcoin Fear & Greed Index.
+The objective is to understand how market sentiment influences trader behavior and to derive practical, data-driven trading strategies.

+## Datasets Used

+### 1. Historical Trader Data (Hyperliquid)
+This dataset contains transaction-level trading information, including:
+- Execution price
+- Trade size
+- Trade side (buy/sell)
+- Closed profit and loss (PnL)

+### 2. Bitcoin Fear & Greed Index
+This dataset provides daily Bitcoin market sentiment information, including:
+- Sentiment score
+- Sentiment classification (Fear, Extreme Fear, Greed)

+## Methodology
+- Performed data cleaning and preprocessing to handle timestamps, missing values, and data type inconsistencies.
+- Applied feature engineering to create daily performance metrics such as total PnL, trading volume, win rate, and trade count.
+- Aggregated trader data at a daily level and merged it with market sentiment data.
+- Conducted Exploratory Data Analysis (EDA) to identify behavioral patterns across different sentiment conditions.
+- Developed actionable trading strategy recommendations based on observed insights.

+## Key Insights
+- Trading activity and volume increase significantly during Greed market conditions.
+- Profitability during Greed phases is more volatile, indicating higher risk exposure.
+- Win rates tend to be higher during Fear and Extreme Fear periods.
+- Market sentiment influences trader behavior more strongly than direct profitability.

+## Outputs
+All visualizations generated during the analysis are stored in the `outputs/` folder, including:
+- Profit and Loss vs Market Sentiment
+- Trading Volume vs Market Sentiment
+- Win Rate vs Market Sentiment
+- Trade Count vs Market Sentiment

+## How to Run the Project
+1. Open `notebook_1.ipynb` in Google Colab.
+2. Upload the CSV files from the `csv_files/` folder.
+3. Run all cells in sequence.
+4. Review the